 Levi Asher’s psychological analysis of Rand and Objectivism, Why Ayn Rand Is Wrong (and Why It Matters).
 He treats the idea that humans are basically self-interested with the respect it deserves and rebuts it successfully with three separate arguments: that the premise is never checked (the biggest Rand no-no, and yet she was guiltiest of this of all!); that each of us possesses an individual self and a collective self; and that even the individual self as described by Descartes, that of the thinking self, is not limited to the physical self or its physical needs.
 Once we understand that our thinking and feeling go beyond our bodies—that they are are, in fact, affected by other human beings—, we accept we are not only interdependent but connected with all other living beings.

 Wikipedia’s page on Alisa Zinov’yevna “Ayn Rand” Rosenbaum/O’Connor.

 Robert Reich’s documentary Inequality for All.
 In this documentary he outlines the problem of excessive income inequality (how much is too much?), its causes, and solutions.
 Mr. Reich makes some of the same points I do in SS, but he does so in a shorter and more visually-appealing way.

-Rachel Dolezal’s In Full Color.
-Ms. Dolezal has lived the truth that race is a social construct while facing storms of racism for daring to live outside the rigid constructs.
-She is a true pioneer, a racial/cultural ambassador, and a great artist, daring to be herself in the face of not only respectful disagreement but disrespectful intolerance.
-Most people don’t know her parents slandered her to protect their child-rapist son from criminal charges.
+Rachel Doležal’s In Full Color.
+Ms. Doležal (now Nkechi Diallo) has lived the truth that race is a social construct while facing storms of racism for daring to live outside the rigid constructs.
+She is a pioneer, a racial/cultural ambassador, and a great artist, daring to be herself in the face of not only respectful disagreement but disrespectful intolerance.
+Most people don’t know Rachel’s parents slandered her to protect their child-molesting son from criminal charges.
 She was to be the corroborating witness.
 Her website.